feathers-studio/comptime.ts/README.md

 ## Troubleshooting

-1. **Redundant imports not removed**
+1. **Redundant code not removed**

-    - `comptime.ts` only replaces comptime expressions.
+    - `comptime.ts` removes imports marked with `type: "comptime"` and replaces comptime expressions.
-    - It does not remove imports or clean up unused code afterwards.
+    - However, it does not remove other redundant code that might be left behind after compilation.
     - Use other tooling (like Vite) to handle such cleanup after the fact.
     - `comptime.ts` is available as a standalone CLI, JavaScript API and Vite plugin.
-    - If you'd like `comptime.ts` to integrate with other tooling, please let us know via an issue or raise a PR!
+If you'd like `comptime.ts` to integrate with other tooling, please let us know via an issue or raise a PR!

 1. **My comptime expression was not replaced**